 Okay, yes, yes I have.
 But please, no follow up questions.
 Because we’re here to prepare you for your upcoming trip.
 And a bathing suit is arguably THE most integral part of any beach vacation packing list.

-So, like, no pressure or anything, but you wanna make sure it’s cute and comfy AF.
+So, like, no pressure or anything, but you wanna make sure it’s cute and comfy AF as you explore the many beaches in Krabi Thailand.
 And while I know many of us out there already have our fave bathing suits primed and ready to go, I’m still gonna throw my opinion on bathing suits out there.
 You know, just in case you need it.
 Because don’t worry, your girl’s gotcha covered!
 And yes, that lame pun was 100% intended.

 And sorry guys but I’ve only got recommendations for the ladies!